y330/FragmentQR/README.md

 <a href="https://caniuse.com/url-scroll-to-text-fragment#tab-container:~:text=content%2Dvisibility-,Can%20I%20use" title="Check compatability of scroll to text fragment" target="_blank">Check current status</a>

-If you  code to anybody with a browser mentioned below, FragmentQR still works great as a regular QR code generator(not biased)👍!
+If you can't send code to anybody with a browser mentioned above, FragmentQR still works great as a regular QR code generator(not biased👍)!